Parental Leave Pay

 A payment for up to 18 weeks while you care for your new child.

-You can now include periods you got COVID-19 Disaster Payment in the work test for Parental Leave Pay and Dad and Partner Pay.
-Read more about COVID-19 payments and the work test.
+There are some changes to the work test for Parental Leave Pay and Dad and Partner Pay.
+Read more about COVID-19 payments and special circumstances and how they affect the work test.

 We have information in different languages about Parental Leave Pay